netvlies/files-to-sass/README.md

 ### Todo

-* Really use maps in stead of plain variables.
+* Add option to use maps in stead of plain variables.